The Art of Deception: Robust Backdoor Attack using Dynamic Stacking of Triggers: Problem Formulation

 \subsubsection{Evaluation Metrics.}

-To measure the performance of backdoor attacks, two common metrics are used \cite{koffas2022can} \cite{shi2022audio}: benign accuracy (BA) and attack success rate (ASR).
+To measure the performance of backdoor attacks, two common metrics were used \cite{koffas2022can} \cite{shi2022audio}: benign accuracy (BA) and attack success rate (ASR).
 BA measures the classifier's accuracy on clean (benign) test examples.
-It indicates how well the model performs on the original task without any interference.
-ASR, in turn, measures the success of the backdoor attack, i.e., in causing the model to misclassify poisoned test examples.
-It indicates the percentage of poisoned examples that are classified as the target label (`3' in our case) by the poisoned classifier.
+This indicates the performance of the model on the original task without any interference.
+ASR, in turn, measures the success of the backdoor attack, that is, in causing the model to misclassify poisoned test examples.
+This indicates the percentage of poisoned examples that are classified as the target label (`3' in our case) by the poisoned classifier.